 Long Point Walsingham Forest Priority Place

-Local conservation groups working together to protect the future of the Long Point Biosphere Reserve, one of Canada’s high biodiversity ecosystems
+Local conservation groups working together to protect the future of the Long Point Biosphere Region, one of Canada’s high biodiversity ecosystems

-A significant portion of the Long Point Biosphere reserve, located in Norfolk County on the North shore of Lake Erie, has been chosen as a “Priority Place” for conservation by the federal government.
+A significant portion of the Long Point Biosphere Region, located in Norfolk County on the North shore of Lake Erie, has been chosen as a “Priority Place” for conservation by the federal government.
 It is one of 11 Priority Places identified in Canada and the only one so far identified in Ontario.

 The Long Point Walsingham Forest (LPWF) Priority Place was selected by Environment and Climate Change Canada because of its high biodiversity, large number of species at risk, highly-engaged local conservation community and significant environmental pressures.
 Federal and provincial governments are working with local conservation partners and stakeholders to develop and implement a Conservation Action Plan.

 The vision for the LPWF Priority Place is to create healthy, resilient, and connected ecosystems that support biodiversity, productive landscapes, and a thriving community.

 The Long Point peninsula is the longest freshwater sand spit in the world.
 The peninsula and surrounding location have the largest variety of plants and animals in Canada and is a world-famous spot for migrating birds and rare Carolinian forests.
 All this led to the designation of the Long Point area as a Biosphere Reserve by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 1986.